consbio/mbgl-renderer/README.md

 -   setup XCode and its command line tools
 -   install `cmake`
 -   install the ruby gem `xcpretty` which requires installing a fairly recent version of ruby.
-You can intall `rvm` to help set up a controlled version of ruby, then `gem install xcpretty`
+You can install `rvm` to help set up a controlled version of ruby, then `gem install xcpretty`

 On a server, in addition to build tools, you need to install a GL environment.